NataliaKalinina13/tg_bot_sentiment_analyzer/README.md

 However, lemmatization and stop-word removing can increase accuracy.
 If your task requires an accurate sentiment-analysis and you are dealing with a large amount of texts, in this case you should lemmatize and delete stop words before transferring texts to the Dostoevsky library.

-The library classifies the text into 5 classes:
+The Dostoevsky classifies the text into 5 classes:
 - negative;
 - positive;
 - neutral;